aitoroses/floxide/docs/architecture/event-driven-workflow-pattern.md

 ## Conclusion

-The event-driven workflow pattern in the Flowrs framework provides a powerful and flexible approach to building reactive systems.
+The event-driven workflow pattern in the Floxide framework provides a powerful and flexible approach to building reactive systems.
 By leveraging Rust's async capabilities and the framework's core abstractions, it enables efficient processing of asynchronous events while maintaining type safety and proper error handling.

 For more detailed information on the event-driven workflow pattern, refer to the [Event-Driven Workflow Pattern ADR](../adrs/0009-event-driven-workflow-pattern.md).